Salmon in parchment paper is an elegant and healthy fish meal.

 Subscribe & Get your freE

 - 5 Tablespoon Mixture of Fresh Herbs *See Notes

 - pinch Salt

-- Cut the baking paper sheet into 4 equal parts and place each Salmon fillet into one sheet.
+- Cut the parchment paper sheet into 4 equal parts and place each salmon fillet into one sheet in a casserole dish.

 - Preheat your oven to 350° Fahrenheit/ 180° Celsius.